 - You must list each institution of higher learning from which you have earned credit.

 - You must also submit unofficial transcripts or academic records for each of these institutions.
 This includes partial or incomplete transcripts.
-Click here for additional information regarding uploading your unofficial transcripts.
 Transcripts should be uploaded directly into the online application system.
 International students should also upload an English translation if the transcript is not in English.
 There is no need for official transcripts for the initial review of your application.
 Once admitted, students will receive instructions from the Graduate School on where to send official transcripts.

 - GRE verbal and quantitative scores (no Psychology test is required).
 Official GRE scores must be submitted by the February 15th deadline.
 UMD’s GRE institutional code is 6873.
-Click here for information about the GRE.
+Visit this page for information about the GRE.

-- Indicate interested year of admission, why you are interested in an advanced degree in psychology, and our MAPS program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
+- Why you are interested in an advanced degree in psychology, and our MAPS program in particular, reasons for your preferred track, areas of research interest and faculty with whom you would like to work.
 Please limit your statement to 650 words.

-- A Work Sample that demonstrates your ability for graduate-level study in psychology.
+- Writing Sample that demonstrates your ability for graduate-level study in psychology.
 This should be work that you completed independently, so that our admissions committee may assess your individual skills in writing, research, and potential for graduate-level work.
+Please do not submit group projects.
 Possibilities include (but are not limited to): a capstone project, published article, grant proposal.
-(To submit, upload into the “Upload 1″ category)

 - Three Letters of Recommendation